One-class classification: Introduction

 The introduction of kernel function provide additional flexibility to the One-class SVM (OSVM) algorithm.

 PU (Positive Unlabeled) learning

-A similar problem is PU learning, in which a binary classifier is learned in a semi-supervised way from only positive and unlabeled sample points.
+A similar problem is PU learning, in which a binary classifier is constructed by semi-supervised learning from only positive and unlabeled sample points.

 In PU learning, two sets of examples are assumed to be available for training: the positive set $P$ and a mixed set $U$, which is assumed to contain both positive and negative samples, but without these being labeled as such.
 This contrasts with other forms of semisupervised learning, where it is assumed that a labeled set containing examples of both classes is available in addition to unlabeled samples.
 A variety of techniques exist to adapt supervised classifiers to the PU learning setting, including variants of the EM algorithm.
-PU learning has been successfully applied to text, time series, bioinformatics tasks, and Remote-Sensing Data.
+PU learning has been successfully applied to text, time series, bioinformatics tasks, and remote sensing data.

 Approaches

 Several approaches have been proposed to solve one-class classification (OCC).
 The approaches can be distinguished into three main categories, density estimation, boundary methods, and reconstruction methods.